tobbik/lua-t/docs/Buffer.Segment.rst

 --------------------

 ``int x = #seg  [__len]``
   Returns the length of the T.Buffer.Segment instance in bytes.
+Same value as ``seg.size``.

 ``string s = tostring( seg )  [__toString]``
   Returns a string representing ``Buffer.Segment seg`` instance.
 The string